Retail Intelligence · Home & Furniture

 🚛

-A wardrobe, sofa, or dining table cannot go in a standard van.
+A wardrobe, sofa or dining table cannot go in a standard van.
 It requires specialist carriers, 2-person teams, timed delivery windows, and customer co-ordination.
-Failed delivery attempts cost €40–80 each.
-In dense Dutch cities with narrow staircases and canal houses, this gets expensive fast.
-Fashion retailers ship thousands of parcels for the cost of delivering one bookcase — and they wonder why furniture margins collapse.
+In dense Dutch cities with narrow staircases and canal houses, successful delivery is structurally harder than in suburban markets.
+Damage during last-mile delivery alone accounts for 12% of furniture returns, on top of the buyer's-remorse returns.

 🏠